-This is another treatment program that the Resilience Unit supports children by introducing the art therapy to build happiness and promote their self-esteem.
+This is another treatment program that the Resilience Unit is conducted for children by introducing the art therapy to build happiness and promote their self-esteem.
 The program is implemented at Sueksa Songkhro School, a boarding school for underprivileged students.
 It shows that these students left their houses and stay in new unacquainted environments.
 They may feel isolated, sad or lonely.
 In some cases, they choose a wrong path.
-They are drug addicted and believe that this would be the only way to help them.
-Therefore, ‘Art Builds Happiness’ would be a program that helps students to find the right path.
-Children would build their own capacity ans self-esteem.
+They are drug addicted and believe that this would be the only to help them.
+Therefore, ‘Art Builds Happiness’ would be a program that helps students to find themselves and build their own capacity.
 The pure art from what they have created would reflect their true emotions, feelings and desires.

 In 2019, the Child & Family Development Unit has launched the program ‘Child Bullying Prevention’.
 This program aims to promote sympathy and caring for children.
 They understand how to protect themselves away from bullying.
 CPCR also works with schools to set up a system to prevent child bullying in their schools.
 The program focuses on coordination between students, teachers and school management team to diminish the situation of child bullying in school.